krisrowe/notes-to-sheets/README.md

 ## Running the Script

+1.  **Create and Share a Parent Folder in Google Drive**:
+    * In your personal Google Drive, create a new folder (e.g., "Note Imports").
+    * Open the folder and copy the **folder ID** from the URL in your browser's address bar.
+It's the long string of characters at the end.
+    * Right-click the folder, click "Share," and paste the `client_email` from your `service_account.json` file into the sharing dialog.
+    * Grant the service account **Editor** permissions.

-1.  **Upload Takeout Files**: Unzip your Google Keep Takeout file and upload all its contents (all `.json` and image files) to your GCS bucket.
+2.  **Upload Takeout Files**: Unzip your Google Keep Takeout file and upload all its contents (all `.json` and image files) to your GCS bucket.

-2.  **Configure Script**: Open `keep.py` and update the `GCS_BUCKET_NAME` variable with the name of your bucket.
+3.  **Configure Script**: Open `keep.py` and update the following variables:
+    * `PARENT_DRIVE_FOLDER_ID`: Paste the folder ID you copied in step 1.
+    * `GCS_BUCKET_NAME`: Enter the name of your GCS bucket.

-3.  **Execute**: Run the script from your terminal:
+4.  **Execute**: Run the script from your terminal:

 ```bash
 python keep.py
 ```

-The script will authenticate, read the notes and images from your GCS bucket, create a "Google Keep Notes" sheet and a "Google Keep Images" Drive folder, and then populate them with your notes and linked images.
+The script will now create the Google Sheet and the "Google Keep Images" folder inside the specific parent folder you shared with it.

 ## AppSheet Integration (Optional)

 The generated Google Sheet is structured for easy integration with AppSheet, allowing you to create a mobile app from your notes.